craigsapp/humextra/README.md

     ```export PATH=$PATH:/location/of/humextra/bin```
 to the file ~/.bashrc .
 For tcsh, add the line
     ```setenv PATH $PATH":/location/of/humextra/bin```
 to the file ~/.csrhc .
-If you want to install for all users on a computer system then you would add such lines to the system login script (which will vary on the version of unix you are using).
+Alternatively, the PATH environmental variable may need to be set in `~/.profile`.If you want to install for all users on a computer system then you would add such lines to the system login script (which will vary on the version of unix you are using).

 Updating